 🧾 Ingredients and substitutions

-- Oil - For best flavor use canola oil.
+- Oil - For the best flavor use canola oil.
 You can also use a very light-colored olive oil.
 Don't use extra virgin olive oil due to its strong flavor.
 Don't use coconut oil or it will be too firm.

 - Soy Milk or Ripple - plain unsweetened soy milk or the original Ripple has the best taste.
 It has to be one of these two types of plant milk or it will not work the same.
 You need enough protein in the milk to make the mayo emulsify and become firm.
 (Make sure to use plain, not vanilla.
-You can also use the plain soy milk with sugar added, but I find that it makes the mayo a little sweet)!
+You can also use plain soy milk with sugar added, but I find that it makes the mayo a little sweet)!

 - Salt - for flavor.